isomerpages/nparks-naturekakis/_nature-kakis-network/WHO ARE WE.md

 City in Nature initiatives.
 This platform aims to accelerate the mainstreaming of nature programmes into the heartlands to encourage greater appreciation and community stewardship of nature.
-The eventual aim is to establish Nature Kakis chapters in each constituency that can self-organise and lead projects, for the community, by the community, with support from partners, grassroots organisations and agencies including National Parks Board (NParks) and People’s Association (PA).
-Each Nature Kakis chapter will be community-driven and bring together individuals who share a passion for nature and conservation.</p>
+The eventual aim is to establish Nature Kakis Chapters in each constituency that can self-organise and lead projects, for the community, by the community, with support from partners, grassroots organisations and agencies including National Parks Board (NParks) and People’s Association (PA).
+Each Nature Kakis Chapter will be community-driven and bring together individuals who share a passion for nature and conservation.</p>
 <p><strong>Connect with us on Instagram <em>(@NatureKakis_Network) </em>and Facebook page <em>(Nature Kakis Network)</em> to stay updated on Nature Kakis related initiatives and activities.</strong>
 </p>